sgscomputerclub/tutorials-c/02 - Do you see the C.md

 int main() {
 ```

 This is an example of a function in C. In C, you have to declare what "type" the variable you are going to return is. the `main` function is like writing straight into a Python file.
 It's return type is `int` because it returns an integer indicating to the operating system whether it executed normally or crashed.
 A return code of `0` indicates that the program ran normally, while any other number means it crashed or other wise executed failed.
 Notice how the line ends in a brace?
 In C you delimit things with an opening and closing brace, instead of with a colon and indentation, like in Python.
+Please remember that all code, if it is not defining something like a function, struct or enum (you'll learn about all those) must go in the main function.
+This will be left out of future examples for brevity.

 ```c
 printf("Hello World\n");